 What are clinical trials?

-Doctors and scientists are always looking for better ways to care for patients with gallbladder cancer.
+Doctors and scientists are always looking for better ways to care for people with gallbladder cancer.
 To make scientific advances, doctors create research studies involving volunteers, called clinical trials.
 In fact, every drug that is now approved by the U.S. Food and Drug Administration (FDA) was tested in clinical trials.

 Many clinical trials focus on new treatments.
 Researcher want to learn if a new treatment is safe, effective, and possibly better than the treatment doctors use now.
 These types of studies evaluate new drugs, different combinations of existing treatments, new approaches to radiation therapy or surgery, and new methods of treatment.
-Patients who participate in clinical trials can be some of the first to get a treatment before it is available to the public.
+People who participate in clinical trials can be some of the first to get a treatment before it is available to the public.
 However, there are some risks with a clinical trial, including possible side effects and that the new treatment may not work.
 People are encouraged to talk with their health care team about the pros and cons of joining a specific study.

 Some clinical trials study new ways to relieve symptoms and side effects during treatment.
 Others study ways to manage the late effects that may happen a long time after treatment.
 Talk with your doctor about clinical trials for symptoms and side effects.
 There are also clinical trials studying ways to prevent cancer.